the-asind/budu_dolzhen_bot/README.md

 - `/start` – Register with the bot and see onboarding instructions.
 - `/help` – Detailed help with examples and tips.
 - `/settings` – Open the profile settings menu (contact info, reminders, trusted users).
+- `/summary` – Get a quick overview of who owes you and whom you owe.
 - **Recording debts** – Mention users with an amount and optional description.
 Example:
   `@alice @bob 900/3 dinner` – both users owe you 300 each.
 - **Marking payments** – Send `скинул @alice 1000` in a private chat with the bot to log a payment.